Growing succulents is a hobby that is growing in popularity. Succulents are easy to grow and look beautiful when given proper care.

 Your plants will grow beautifully and reward you with beautiful flowers with the proper care.

-This complete guide will provide you with all the necessary knowledge to properly take care of your own Monkey Tail Cactus plants.
+This complete guide will give you the necessary knowledge to take care of your Monkey Tail Cactus plants properly.

 The Monkey Tail Cactus, also known as Cleistocactus colademononis (syn.
 Hildewintera colademononis), is a cactus native to Bolivia in the Cactaceae family.